stuymedova/assert/README.md

 `assert.equal(a, b)`

 Throws an `AssertionError` if the given values are not equal.
-Values are compared using the string equality operator (triple equals).
+Values are compared using the strict equality operator (triple equals).

 `assert.notEqual(a, b)`

 Throws an `AssertionError` if the given values are equal.
-Values are compared using the string equality operator (triple equals).
+Values are compared using the strict equality operator (triple equals).